-&lt;sup>1http://exoplanetarchive.ipac.caltech.edu
+1http://exoplanetarchive.ipac.caltech.edu

-- Eclipsing Binaries (EBs) where the transit-like event is due to a stellar companion orbiting the target star.
+- False Positives are detections of transit-like signals present in the data that are not due to planetary transits (Brown et al., 2003).
+These are always due to objects in the sky, and are typically one of the following: - Eclipsing Binaries (EBs) where the transit-like event is due to a stellar companion orbiting the target star.
 The KOI table includes eclipsing binaries where the eclipse depth is clearly not planetary, but in some cases, particularly grazing EBs or hierarchal multiple systems, the eclipse depth may mimic that of a planetary transit.
 EBs are identified through analysis of the target star's flux light curve, including transit shape, the appearance of a secondary eclipse and light-curve phase variations. - Background Eclipsing or Transiting Object where a background eclipsing binary or transiting planet is blended with the target star.
 The typical case is a background eclipsing binary (BGEB) where a deep eclipse on the BGEB itself is diluted to mimic a planetary transit by the usually brighter target star.
 When the separation of the background source from the target star is large enough, the transit source location can be identified by observing an offset between the target star and the transit signal.
 Background transiting planets are considered false positives because they are not transits on the target star. - False Alarms are spurious detections caused by features in the target star's light curve that are not transit like.
 There are several causes of false alarms, including astrophysical stellar variability and non-astrophysical instrumental artifacts.

-The FP table uses "false positive" to refer only to transit-like signals that are not planetary transits.
-In the FP table false positives are distinct from false alarms.
+The CFP table uses "false positive" to refer only to transit-like signals that are not planetary transits.
+In the CFP table, false positives are distinct from false alarms.
 This nomenclature differs from the KOI tables, where false alarms are considered a type of false positive, which is labeled "not transit-like".

-In most cases KOIs in the FP table that have been examined by the FPWG are certified as false positives or false alarms, and evidence driving each false positive/alarm certification is given.
-In a few cases the FPWG has determined that the evidence for a false positive or false alarm is insufficient and recommends that the KOI be returned to planet candidate status.
-The KOI tables, however, are based on uniform analysis of Kepler data, so individual dispositions in the KOI tables will not change because of information in the FP table.
-The FP table will only be used to improve the analysis performed to create the KOI table dispositions.
+When the FPWG certifies a KOI as a false positive or false alarm, evidence driving the false positive/alarm certification is given.
+In a few cases the FPWG has examined a KOI that is dispositioned as false positive in the KOI table, and has determined that the evidence for a false positive or false alarm is insufficient.
+In this case, the FPWG recommends that the KOI be returned to planet candidate status.
+The KOI tables, however, are based on uniform analysis of Kepler data, so individual dispositions in the KOI tables will not change because of information in the CFP table.
+The CFP table will only be used to improve the analysis performed to create the KOI table dispositions.

-1.2 Differences Between the FP and KOI Tables
+1.2 Differences Between the CFP and KOI Tables

-The differences between the dispositions in the FP table and those in the KOI tables are due to several factors:
+The differences between the dispositions in the CFP table and those in the KOI tables are due to several factors: